 Observing Crab Behavior and Health Care

-Observation and Intervention: Regularly observing your hermit crab’s behavior helps detect any signs of stress or dissatisfaction within their habitat.
+Observation and Intervention: Regularly observing your hermit crab’s behavior helps detect signs of stress or dissatisfaction within their habitat.
 It’s essential to proactively create an environment that provides safety, comfort, and stimulation.
 An enriching habitat with hiding spots and climbing opportunities keeps your hermit crab engaged and content.